buildweek-random-acts-generator/UI-CJ/README.md

 Our mission is to connect people one random act of kindness at a time.
 We strive to facilitate acts of kindness no matter where you are or how much you can contribute.
 We strive to provide a supportive community of individuals with the ideas and means to make change in the world regardless of who you are or where you live.

-###Features

-#### What features are required for your minimum viable product?

-- Navigation on all pages
-- Onboarding for new user
-- Page and working functionality for a user to add, update, and delete contacts
-- Page displaying existing random acts that can be modified by user
-- Page displaying a random user contact and corresponding random act that the user performs for that contact

-#### What features may you wish to put in a future release?

-- Share kindness story to social media
-- Streak tracker
-- Push notifications reminding user to perform random act for mobile

-#### What do the top 3 similar apps do for their users?

-- MVMNT app - provides a daily service idea
-  Kindness App - journal about kindness task completed
-- Random Acts of Kindness - kindness challenge that updates daily

 ### Frameworks - Libraries

 #### What 3rd party frameworks/libraries are you considering using?